Exam Details:

 Site: corricelli.com

 Access to Computers: If you have a device you can bring back and forth to school, you are encouraged to do so.
 For this course, you need a device that allows you to download and run programs.
 It would need to have a windows, apple, or linux operating system.
+As long as you use your time wisely in class, the class is planned out so you should not need to have a device at home to program.

 Handing in Assignments: Google Classroom, App Inventor, and corricelli.com can be accessed via any computer or mobile device with online access.
-You may be required to contribute to online dialogue via Google Classroom.
+You may contribute to online dialogue via Google Classroom.
 Contributions can include: (1) Asking a detailed, homework question, (2) commenting on an article given in class or found online related to topics discussed in class, (3) continuing a class-related conversation online, or (4) responding to an online question by myself or a peer.

 Miscellaneous Information: